The verdicts are in

 Nvidia Turing release date

-All of the currently-announced Nvidia Turing GPUs are now out in the wild – from the GTX 1660 and 1660 Ti to the RTX Super cards, RTX 2060 Super and RTX 2070 Super.
-Well, that is, except for the RTX 2080 Super, which doesn’t come out until the 23rd.
+All of the currently-announced Nvidia Turing GPUs are now out in the wild – from the GTX 1660 and 1660 Ti to the RTX Super cards: RTX 2060 Super, RTX 2070 Super and RTX 2080 Super.
 Thankfully, the RTX-series cards are readily available now after some initial limited availability.
-Additionally, thanks to the release of the newer cards, you’ll likely find more than a few older models on sale every day.
+And, thanks to the release of the newer cards, you’ll likely find more than a few older models on sale every day.

 At CES 2019, we didn’t just finally get an RTX 2060 announcement, but also over 40 gaming laptops sporting the mobile version of Nvidia RTX graphics.
 These days, the best gaming laptops, alongside the ones we saw at CES 2019 like the Alienware Area 51m, are all packing the latest Nvidia Turing graphics.

-And, we’re sure that they’ll be packing the Super RTX cards in no time.
-If you were looking for a graphics card that you won’t have to take out a personal loan to afford, the affordable GeForce RTX 2060 Super and GeForce RTX 2070 Super recently hit the streets on July 9 to compete with the AMD Navi cards, which were released on July 7.
+In no time, we’re sure that most of the mid-range to higher end gaming computers will boast the Super RTX cards, and you’ll be tempted to upgrade your own to stay competitive.
+If you were looking for a graphics card that you won’t have to take out a personal loan to afford, the GeForce RTX 2060 Super and GeForce RTX 2070 Super recently hit the streets in July to compete with AMD Navi, which were released around the same time.
+If you’ve got a bigger budget, the pricier GeForce RTX 2080 Super was released on July 23rd.

 Nvidia Turing price

 Although the Nvidia Turing series started with the Quadro RTX GPUs, we're far more interested in the graphics cards available for consumers.
-If you wanted to check out these enterprise-leaning parts head on here.
-Otherwise, these were how much these announced consumer cards cost when they were first released:
+If you wanted to check out these enterprise-leaning parts, we’ve got you covered here.
+Otherwise, the prices for Nvidia Turing graphics cards are as follows:

 - Nvidia GeForce RTX 2080 Ti: $1,199 (£1,099, AU$1,899)